 Internet is the biggest source of information.
 Due to the abundance of data available on the internet, one must be cautious about the authenticity of the information.
 With the rise of social media platforms, people have more avenues to get the news other than the traditional sources such as print and broadcast media[1].

 This type of false information has a significant impact on our social life.
 Websites deliberately publish hoaxes, propaganda and disinformation claiming to be real news to mainly affect the public opinion on some matters (mainly political)[2].
 On the social network, the reach and effects of information spread occur at a fast pace, and false information has tremendous potential to cause unrest among millions of users in the present informational climate.
-Since fake news spreads more rapidly than real news there is a need to classify news[3].
+Since fake news spreads more rapidly than real news, there is a need to classify news[3].

 Figure 1 shows how often people see news articles or new reports on the internet that they perceive to be invented.
 The research was conducted in Sweden by Statistica in 2017.
 As can be inferred from the figure, 19% believe that they saw invented news several times per week, 25% believe it was sometime per week, 18% believe it was sometime per month and another 18% believe it was even less.
 Only 4% of the respondents were sure that they had never seen fake news on the Internet.[12]